Beyond the Infinite

 Beyond the Infinite, Fall 2013

 MIT certainly doesn't develop innovative technology for it to stay in a lab.
 When communities need a positive disruption to a seemingly intractable status quo, MIT can deliver solutions with a far-reaching impact.
-Around the turn of the millennium the PSC began facilitating international experiences, and as a result, MIT students began delivering their technological solutions to communities in need around the world.
+Around the turn of the millennium the PKG Center began facilitating international experiences, and as a result, MIT students began delivering their technological solutions to communities in need around the world.

 Kanchan Arsenic Filter